-The tendency to be in the front of the group is often taken as a proxy for leadership in studies of collective animal movement.
+The tendency to be in the front of the group is often taken as a proxy for leadership in studies of collective animal movement (REF).
 Here we did find a positive correlation between movement turning influence and proportion of time spent in the front half of the group.
-However when looking specifically at the status with the highest turning influence within their group, dominant females, we see that they are not necessarily more in the front than other members of the group.
+However, when looking specifically at the status with the highest turning influence within their group, dominant females, we saw that they are not necessarily more in the front than other members of the group.
 In particular, in L19, the dominant female spent a similar amount or less time in the front than many other individuals in her group, and in ZU21, she is the individual who spent the least amount of time in the front of the group, despite both having the highest turning influence score of their group.
-These results highlight that individuals in moving social groups don’t necessarily need to be at the front position in order to influence group direction.
+These results highlight that individuals in moving social groups do not necessarily need to be at the front position in order to influence group direction.
 Being in the front is most likely to be linked with influence in environments where visibility is high and in species where information is transferred primarily through vision (e.g. fish, Strandburg-Peshkin et al. 2013; Rosenthal et al. 2015).
-However in the Kalahari desert, tall sour grass or bushes often impede visibility (REF), and meerkat have the potential to convey information, and therefore influence others, from anywhere in the group thanks to their highly developed vocal communication system.
-What follows from this is that, depending on the species, the ordering of individuals along the axis of movement alone might not necessarily be a reliable metric to infer influence and should be used in complement with other metrics.
+However in the Kalahari desert, tall sour grass or bushes often impede visibility for small size animals (REF), and meerkat have the potential to convey information, and therefore influence others, from anywhere in the group thanks to their highly developed vocal communication system.
+Therefore, depending on the species, the ordering of individuals along the axis of movement alone might not necessarily be a reliable metric to infer influence and should be used in complement with other metrics.
 Indeed, simply relying on the proportion of time spent in the front would have led to incomplete conclusions regarding patterns of influence in our case.
-Interestingly, it is worth noting that the one dominant female which was spending more time in the back (group ZU21) had by far the longest tenure at the time of data collection amongst dominant females of our study (104 weeks against 38 weeks maximum, sees supplements).
-This could be an indication that as a female’s dominancy becomes better and better established within a group, they might become more and more able to influence the group from any position.
+Interestingly, it is worth noting that the one dominant female which was spending more time in the back (group ZU21) had by far the longest tenure at the time of data collection amongst dominant females of our study (104 weeks against 38 weeks maximum, see supplements).
+This could be an indication that as a female’s dominance becomes better established within a group, they might become more able to influence the group from any position.

 CONCLUSION